 Android is one of the leading operating systems for smartphones these days.
 Today, the market is dominated by various Android gadgets.
-In this, to maintain its legacy, Android has been working very hard to offer clean and high performing tools to its users.
-But, with regular usages, users complain android phones slow down over time, especially after recent Android operating system updates the device running very slow.
+To maintain its legacy, Android has been working very hard to offer clean and high performing tools to its users.
+But, with regular usages, users complain android phones slow down over time, especially after the recent Android operating system updates the device running very slow.

 There are several reasons smartphones get sluggish.
 According to Mike Gikas, who has covered and tested smartphones for more than a dozen years, “The main reason why phones slow down over time is that operating-system updates often leave older hardware behind.

-There is a various reason that may slow down your smartphone such as Running too many apps or programs, Having too little storage space, Using an out-of-date operating system, Having an aging battery and more.
-If you have noticed the performance of your Android phone have been ‘slowing down’ Here we have 10 useful tricks help to speed up Android phone performance instantly.
+Various reasons may slow down your smartphone, such as Running too many apps or programs, Having too little storage space, Using an out-of-date operating system, Having an aging battery, and more.
+If you have noticed your Android phone’s performance has been ‘slowing down’ Here, we have 10 useful tricks to instantly speed up Android phone performance.

 Tips to Improve Android Performance

-If you are tired of your slow Android smartphone or tablet and want to spike up your device’s speed, then you can try following tips to do that –
+If you are tired of your slow Android smartphone or tablet and want to spice up your device’s speed, then you can try the following tips to do that –

 Restart your device